-- (1) a prorated portion of the target annual cash bonus, based upon the number of days elapsed in the calendar year that Mr. Riley was employed; - (2) a prorated portion of the Initial Riley LTIP Award that is subject to forfeiture on the termination date will vest based on the number of full years that have elapsed since the beginning of the vesting period through the termination date divided by five; and - (3) all outstanding Riley Performance Vesting LTIP Awards will remain outstanding and continue to vest based on the achievement of the performance metrics (and, pursuant to an amendment to his award agreements made in November 2020, all outstanding Riley Time Vesting LTIP Awards will vest in full).
+- (1) a prorated portion of the target annual cash bonus, based upon the number of days elapsed in the calendar year that Mr. Riley was employed; and - (2) all outstanding Riley Performance Vesting LTIP Awards will remain outstanding and continue to vest based on the achievement of the performance metrics (other than the 2022 Riley Performance Vesting Award, which will vest at 100% pursuant to the applicable award agreement); and - (3) all outstanding Riley Time Vesting LTIP Awards granted in 2019 and 2020 will vest in full (pursuant to an amendment to his award agreements made in November 2020).